d4c7/zarg/README.md

 ## License

-Zig-Argueando is licensed under the EUPL-1.2 license and MIT.
-Please check the `LICENSES` folder for more details.
+zarg is licensed under the EUPL-1.2 license and MIT.
+Please check the [`LICENSES`](examples)  folder for more details.